Search for X/Z-shaped radio sources from TGSS ADR 1: Identifying the XRGs and ZRGs

 \subsection{Search Strategy}

-We have searched for XRGs and ZRGs using TGSS ADR1 images.
-TGSS covered 36900 square degree which is $\sim90\%$ of the whole sky.
+We have searched for XRGs and ZRGs using TGSS ADR 1 images.
+TGSS covers 36900 square degrees with 0.62 million radio sources.
+The good sensitivity and high resolution of TGSS (average rms of 3.5 mJy beam$^{-1}$) helps to study new fainter samples of different types of radio galaxies, such as wide-angled tailed radio galaxies \citep{Bh21} and giant radio galaxies \citep{Bh22}.

 We visually examined all 5536 fields of TGSS images.
-With the resolution of TGSS ($\sim25\dprime$), we can confidently classify a good fraction of sources in our list to be X-shaped with characteristic wing length $>80\%$ of the active lobe.
-Following \citet{Ch07, Ya19}, we have also included those sources with the smaller wing size hoping a fraction of these is due to projection effect.
+For the selection of XRG/ZRG source sample from TGSS, unlike checking a small number of sources with different filtering criteria (as was done for C07; \citet{Ya19, Be20}), we tried the rigorous and tedious way and checked each of 5536 fields manually.
+The earlier method of selection of certain sources with various filtering criteria was prone to miss a number of sources and that is why C07; \citet{Ya19, Be20} discovered a large number of sources from the same FIRST survey and each of them missed many more (which were eventually detected by other surveys).
+With the resolution of TGSS ($\sim25\arcsec$), we can confidently classify a good fraction of sources in our list to be X-shaped with characteristic wing length $>$80 per cent of the active lobe.
+Following the precedence of detection of small wing XRGs (14/100 in C07, 32/106 in \citet{Ya19}, and 26/161 in \citet{Be20}, we have also included those sources with the smaller wing size hoping a fraction of these is due to the projection effect.
+Since the lowest wing size of our catalogue is $\sim$100$''$, wings of all the sources in our catalogue were distinctly identified.
 It is difficult to measure the extent of secondary jets as often they are diffused and weak and always lack bright peaks (hot-spots) at the end.
+Images must have enough dynamic range (measured as the ratio of peak flux to rms flux) to detect prolonged low surface brightness wings.

-The number of new XRGs detected from the FIRST survey \citep{Ch07, Ya19, Be19}, which cover 9033 square degree, is more than the present work as FIRST have better resolution (typically $\sim 5\dprime$, \citet{Be95}) and sensitivity (typical rms of 0.13 mJy) compared to TGSS survey in 150 MHz.
-But, since the FIRST survey was carried with the VLA B configuration resulting lack of short spacing in UV coverage, sources with large size and diffused emission can not be detected by the FIRST survey.
-That is why the present paper detected many XRGs and ZRGs in the common coverage region with the FIRST survey when the angular sizes of these sources are large.
+The number of XRGs detected from the FIRST survey (C07; \citet{Ya19, Be20}), which cover 9033 square degrees, is more than the present work as FIRST has better resolution (typically $\sim 5\arcsec$, \citet{Be95}) and sensitivity (typical RMS of 0.13 mJy) compared to TGSS survey in 150 MHz.
+But, since the FIRST survey was carried out with the VLA B configuration resulting lack of short spacing in uv coverage, sources with large size and diffused emission can not be detected by the FIRST survey.
+That is why the present paper detect many XRGs and ZRGs in the common coverage region with the FIRST survey when the angular sizes of these sources are large.
+Here we have excluded all sources from our list which were previously discovered in different surveys (e.g. C07; \citet{Ya19, Be20}) and in individual observations (e.g. \citet{Ri72, Le92}).